 18. Members must at all times ensure that their sub-contractors:

-a. are fully licensed and insured,
+a. are fully licensed and insured in accordance with existing regulations,

 b. all work, health and safety requirements in respect of each project are fully observed; and